ethereum/go-ethereum/docs/getting-started/index.md

 Please enter the password for account 0xca57F3b40B42FCce3c37B8D18aDBca5260ca72EC
 ```

-After approving the transaction, the following confirmation screen in displayed in the Clef terminal:
+After approving the transaction, the following confirmation screen is displayed in the Clef terminal:

 ```terminal
 -----------------------